How to Get Rid of Cockroaches

 Moisture is a huge attractant for bugs – just like humans, they need water in order to survive.
 Oftentimes homeowners have leaks or water problems that attract bugs and they don’t even know.
 If you do notice leaks or plumbing issues, get them fixed as soon as possible.
 It's not a bad idea to regularly inspect the faucets, sinks, refrigerators, and appliances in your home to make sure they aren't leaking or producing excess moisture.

 Because roaches are such a problem pest here in Florida, prevention can only get you so far.
 The truth of the matter is, most homeowners are going to deal with a roach infestation in their home at some point.
-While there are many things you can do to make your home an inhospitable environment for bugs, nothing prevents a pest infestation like employing professional pest control.
+While there are many things you can do to make your home an inhospitable environment for bugs, nothing prevents a pest infestation like employing professional exterminators from Anti-Pesto.

 Pest Control as Low as $31/Month

-Here at Anti-Pesto Bug Killers, we offer the highest-rated pest control in the greater Tampa Bay area.
+Here at Anti-Pesto Bug Killers, we offer the highest-rated pest control in Tampa and surrounding areas.
 Our pest control programs start as low as $31/month and can protect your home from a variety of pests all year long - including roaches!
 If you are tired of sharing your home with roaches, our experts can help you.

 This blog was written by Howard Bright, Owner of Anti-Pesto Bug Killers.